rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+### Update 2021/4/7

+- using the configuration struct to replace most of the #define values in sdl2-test.h
+  - its not perfect but a start ...

 ### Update 2021/4/6

 - adding functionality to read config values from an external file via LUA